Vamsha Vriksha: Plot

 In the closing act, Sadashiva Rao, racked with guilt, returns to live with both his wives under one roof.
 Within a day of his having made his peace, he passes away.
 He had just finished his five-volume work.
 Ratne, when she raises the topic of Rao's research with his son (from his first wife), Prithvi, informs her that he doesn't care for history or philosophy and that he is a science student.
 Shrothri leaves for his sanyas, but decides to visit his daughter-in-law to see her one last time – he hadn't seen her since she left around 20 years ago.
 As he enters the Rao house, Kathyayani, no longer her radiant, beautiful, self but a pale emaciated shell, is in her final moments.
 Shrothri sends for her son, his grandson, and is shocked to find out that the young man knew of his mother but had rejected her – he had hoped that the junior Shrothri would have been raised better.
 While they await the grandson's arrival, the old man is surprised to find out that Nagalakshmi's aunt was his wronged uncle's daughter.
 Shrothri Jr., or Cheeni as his mother called him so many years ago, enters, and as he tries to pour some water down his mother's throat, she too passes away.
-Ratne has made preparations to return home to Ceylon, and Shrinivasa Shrothri finally leaves for his sanyas, telling his grandson that his first duty now was to perform the death rituals for his mother.
+Ratne has made preparations to return home to Ceylon, and Shrinivasa Shrothri finally leaves for his sanyas, telling his grandson that his first duty now is to perform the death rituals for his mother.